MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 # Authentication module cmdlets in Microsoft Graph PowerShell

 Microsoft Graph PowerShell supports two types of authentication: delegated and app-only access.
 There are a number of cmdlets that can be used to manage the different parameters required during authentication.
-For example, environment, application id.
-In this article we will look at the different cmdlets that are associated with authentication.
+For example, environment, application ID.
+In this article, we'll look at the different cmdlets that are associated with authentication.

 ## Using Connect-MgGraph

 Connect-MgGraph must be invoked before any commands that access Microsoft Graph.
-This cmdlets get the access token which is managed by the Microsoft Graph .NET Core SDK which used the Microsoft Authentication Library.
+This cmdlet gets the access token, which is managed by the Microsoft Graph .NET Core SDK and uses the Microsoft Authentication Library.

 ### Delegated access